hmcts/cpp-ansible-test-environment/README.md

 Your local environment will need setting up to use the repo by performing the following:

-### Create Python3 Virtual Environment
+### Create Python2 Virtual Environment

 Ansible is written in python so it needs a python installation to work.
-Ansible 2.9 is old and as such the Python versions its compatible with have since become deprecated.
+Ansible 2.3 is old and as such the Python versions its compatible with have since become deprecated.

+Ansible 2.3 is compatible with Python 2 and Python 3 however we want to match the Python version used in the main Crime PlatOps Jenkins instance.
+This is Python 2.7.15.

-The highest compatible Python version with Ansible 2.9 is Python 3.8.
-Mac installation of Python is usually through Homebrew however Python 3.8 has now been disabled.
-The easiest way to install Python 3.8 with this in mind is using Pyenv.
+Mac installation of Python is usually through Homebrew however Python 2.7.15 is disabled.
+The easiest way to install this is using Pyenv.

 #### Installing Pyenv